Entropy and heat kernel bounds on a Ricci flow background: Introduction

 There has been some interesting recent activity aimed at deriving geometric and analytic bounds for Ricci flows, motivated by Perelman's groundbreaking work \cite{Perelman1}.
-In \cite{Hein-Naber-14} Hein and Naber established new heat kernel bounds on a Ricci flow background.
-These bounds lead to an $\eps$-regularity theorem for Ricci flows.
+In \cite{Hein-Naber-14} Hein and Naber established an integral Gaussian bound and a Poincar\'e and log-Sobolev inequality for the conjugate heat kernel on a Ricci flows.
+They also studied the pointed Nash-entropy, which is related to Perelman's $\mu$-entropy.
+As an application, they proved an $\eps$-regularity theorem for Ricci flows assuming an additional \emph{global} non-collapsing condition.
 We will improve these bounds and use them to derive further geometric bounds on the underlying flow.
+For example, we will obtain \emph{pointwise} Gaussian bounds on the conjugate heat kernel with the optimal dependence on the pointed Nash entropy.
+We will also characterize the dependence of the pointed Nash-entropy on its basepoint in an optimal sense and derive various volume bounds on distance balls involving the pointed Nash entropy.
+One of our applications includes an improved $\eps$-regularity theorem, which only depends on the pointed Nash-entropy at the point in question.

-One of our applications includes an improved \emph{local} $\eps$-regularity theorem.
-In the special setting of Ricci flows with upper scalar curvature bounds, more general bounds were derived by Chen, Wang, Zhang and the author in \cite{Zhang-noninflating, ChenWang-2013, Bamler-Zhang-1, Bamler-Zhang-2}.
+In the special setting of Ricci flows with upper scalar curvature bounds, bounds were derived by Chen, Wang, Zhang and the author in \cite{Zhang-noninflating, ChenWang-2013, Bamler-Zhang-1, Bamler-Zhang-2}.
 We will show that most of these bounds persist in a certain form if the scalar curvature bound is removed.
-We also refer to further related work in \cite{Chow_book_series_Part_III, Cao_Zhang_2011, Chau_Tam_Yu_2011, Mantegazza_Mueller_2015, Zhu_Meng_2016, Wu_Gaussian_2020, Buzano_Yudowitz_2020,Cao_Hamilton_2009, Zhang_Yoongjia_2020, Hallgren_2020}.
+Note that the setting of general Ricci flows demands significantly different techniques.
+This has to do with the fact that the concept of worldlines was, in fact, natural in the setting of bounded scalar curvature.
+In addition, the scalar curvature bound guaranteed distance-distortion and lower heat kernel bounds estimates, as well as the existence of cutoff functions that allowed the localization of several analytic estimates.
+Unfortunately, these helpful tools are not available in the general setting and we are forced to derive different estimates that rely on the new perspective on the spacetime geometry of Ricci flows mentioned above.